SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Bard College

-At 3rd level, you delve into the advanced techniques of a bard college (see "[Bard Colleges](#section-bard-colleges)") of your choice.
+At 3rd level, you delve into the advanced techniques of a [bard college](#section-bard-colleges) of your choice.
 Your choice grants you features at 3rd level and again at 6th and 14th level.

 ### Expertise